For undergrads & prospective students

 2. How have your professional/research experiences prepared you to pursue this puzzle?

-3. Why is my lab/the psych department at Princeton a good place to carry out this research?
+3. Why is my lab/the psych department at UCSD a good place to carry out this research?

 For this last question, I hope my students will continue investigating the questions I have been pursuing, but I’m personally also very excited to collaborate with other labs across the department, and I hope that my students will initiate some of those collaborations.
 So, with that in mind, I encourage you to list a secondary mentor in your application who has complementary skills or interests.
-(Note that, even if the department website says that a particular faculty member is not accepting students in this cycle, they may still be available to serve as secondary mentors.)
+(Note that, even if the department website says that a particular faculty member is not accepting students in this cycle, they may still be open to collaborating.)

 -